TK7684/smart-backoffice-demo/SETUP_INSTRUCTIONS.md

 ## Troubleshooting

 ### Data not saving to Google Sheets
-- Verify the Web App URL is correct in `index.html`
+- If using `?api=` parameter, verify the URL is correct
 - Check that the script is deployed and set to "Anyone" can access
 - Open the Apps Script editor and check "Executions" tab for errors
-- Verify the Spreadsheet ID is correct
+- Verify the Spreadsheet ID is correct (for `google-apps-script.js`)
+- Check browser console for API errors

 ### Email not received
 - Check spam folder